 • Guided imagery: This type of meditation involves using mental images and positive affirmations to visualize the body functioning properly and relieving constipation.

-Related: 410 Angel Number Meaning - Symbolism & Twin Flame Love
+Related: Angel Number 78 Meaning & Spirituality

 Try different types of meditation to see which works best for you.